TERMS OF SERVICE

-The Services are a cloud-based payment system by which Company, Bank and Processor serve as an agent for Merchants to receive payments on their behalf.
+The Services are a cloud-based payment system by which Company, Acquirer and Processor enable Merchants to receive payments.
 Company may also, where requested by a Merchant, perform other services on behalf of Merchant as per the terms hereof and the selections of the Merchant made through its Account.

 3. Prohibited Activities